tesSer16/jaewoojung.github.io/_pages/about.md

 I am a undergraduate student at [GIST](https://www.gist.ac.kr/kr/main.html), majoring in Electrical Engineering and Computer Science(EECS, my main field is CS).
 I am interested in Game-Developing and AI-Services.

 My current interests are game-developing and AI.
-I'm also interested in PS and often solve the problems[(baekjoon profile)](https://www.acmicpc.net/user/jwjung0907).
+I'm also interested in PS and often solve the problems [[baekjoon profile]](https://www.acmicpc.net/user/jwjung0907).
 I have a [blog](https://blog.naver.com/jwjung0907) where I write about my studies, and some of my programming work is available on [GitHub](https://github.com/tesSer16).
 I still have a lot to learn, but I want to be a student who practices **_"always upgrade"_** while learning.